Zaib-un-Nissa Hamidullah

 Zaib-un-Nissa Hamidullah (জেবুন্নেসা হামিদুল্লাহ, زیب النساء حمیداللہ; 25 December 1918 – 10 September 2000) was a Pakistani writer and journalist.
-She was a pioneer of Pakistani literature and journalism in English, and also a pioneer of feminism in Pakistan.
+Begum Hamidullah was a pioneer of Pakistani literature and journalism in English, and also of feminism in Pakistan.
 She was Pakistan's first female editor and publisher, and the country's first female columnist writing in English.
 Zaibunnisa Street in Karachi was named after her.

 Before independence in 1947, she wrote for many Indian newspapers, and was the first Muslim woman to write a column in an Indian newspaper.
 After independence, her column in the newspaper Dawn made her the first female political commentator in Pakistan.
 After she left Dawn, she became the founder and editor-publisher of the Mirror, the first social glossy magazine in Pakistan.
 Due to her status as Pakistan's first female editor, she became the first woman to be included in press delegations sent to other countries.
 On one of these delegations, in 1955, she became the first woman to speak at the ancient al-Azhar University in Cairo, Egypt.
+She also repeatedly represented Pakistan at the United Nations, including by serving as the deputy chief of the Pakistani delegation to the special 1970 session.

 Early life

-Zeb-un-Nissa Ali was born in 1921 to a literary family in Calcutta.
+Zaib-un-Nissa was born in 1918 to a literary family in Calcutta.
 Her father, S. Wajid Ali, was the first person to translate the writings of the well-known Urdu poet Muhammad Iqbal into Bengali, and was an avid Bengali and Indian nationalist and writer.
 She had two brothers, and one half-brother from her mother's second marriage.
 She grew up in a tightly knit Anglo-Indian household filled with Bengali thinkers and philosophers of the age, as her father's house at 48, Jhowtalla Road, was something of a meeting place for the Calcutta literary circle.
 She started to write at an early age, and received considerable support from both her English mother and Bengali father.
 A lonely child, Zeb-un-Nissa took to writing poetry as a means to express her thoughts and emotions.
 Her later writing was affected by her trips to rural areas of Bengal and the Punjab, including her father's birthplace, the Bengal village of Borotajpur (a village near Janai, Hooghly).
-She was educated at the Loreto House Convent.
+She was educated at the Loreto House Convent, where she completed her Senior Cambridge qualifications.
 She published her first poem in The Illustrated Weekly of India in 1933, at age 15.
 At 18, she won a poetry competition sponsored by England's Daily Mirror for a poem she had published in The Star of India − a publication that later became part of the Dawn group of papers, for which she eventually wrote.